wadexu007/learning_by_doing/Terraform/expressions/README.md

-# Demo how to use Terraform deploy resource on GCP
+## What's in this folder?

+The folder contains more features with Terraform

+### Features
+* lookup
+* for_each
+* count
+* function
+* dynamic blocks
+* conditional expressions
+* for expressions

 ### Prerequisites
-create a bucket for project_1/backend.tf to store Terraform state file
+create a bucket for backend.tf to store Terraform state file

 here use GCS as example
 ```